 Hill stations conjure to mind an image and experience of cool mountain breeze, carpet of greenery to cool your eyes and a magical mist that takes you to a place like nowhere else.Hill stations in South of India offer all that and much more.
-And in fact, there’s more to South India's hill stations than Ooty, undoubtedly one of the most popular hill station of South India.
+And in fact, there’s more to South India’s hill stations than Ooty, undoubtedly one of the most popular hill station in South India.
 Just like how Shimla is not the only hill station in North India.

 Land to the south of the Vindhyas is equally rich in topography and vegetation and the kind of views you get on some of these hill stations are truly mesmerizing.
-Here’s my list of ten scenic hill stations in South India that will inspire you to sing out loud 'the hills are alive with the sound of music'!
+Here’s my list of ten scenic hill stations in South India that will inspire you to sing out loud ‘the hills are alive with the sound of music’.

 Located 260 km from Bangalore, Chikamagalur is an ideal weekend getaway.
 The town is at the foothills of Baba Budan Giri mountain range of Western Ghats and is renowned for its coffee plantations.
 It is believed that Chikamagalur is where coffee was first grown in India.
 Mullayanagiri, Karnataka’s highest peak is in Chikamagalur district and the town is ideal for relaxing on coffee plantations, trekking and visiting waterfalls like Jhari falls and Honnamana Halla falls.
 It enjoys a year-round pleasant weather, and it usually experiences heavy rains during peak monsoon season.